 Despite many decades of wide scale use, nitroglycerin, isosorbide dinitrate and isosorbide mononitrate have not been implicated in causing serum enzyme elevations or clinically apparent liver injury.

-Likelihood score: E (unlikely cause of clinically apparent acute liver injury).
+Likelihood score: E (unlikely causes of clinically apparent acute liver injury).

 Mechanism of Injury